-

 Several analytical approaches are used to determine the sulfur dioxide concentration according to the matrix:

-• Iodometry : classic titration method based on the oxidation of sulfur dioxide, used in oenology and the food industry.
+• Iodometry : a classic titration method based on the oxidation of sulfur dioxide, used in oenology and agri-food.

-• Distillation followed by dosage : reference method in certain laboratories for isolating free and total SO₂.
+• Distillation followed by titration : reference method in some laboratories to isolate free and total SO₂.

 • Enzymatic methods : rapid and specific alternatives, adapted to food matrices.